scherng/CMDBSvc/README.md

 The CMDB service is designed with a modular architecture that supports multiple database backends, AI-enhanced field mapping, and natural language query processing.
 Currently the implementation assume a batch mode where each steps will be executed sequentially within the runtime (it is using `async` so at least non blocking).
 However, such implementation probably is a perfect use case for streaming or serverless architecture on cloud.

+MongoDB is chosen for this project for several reasons:
+1. Between SQL and NonSQL - despite the data showing clear relationship and table like format, the flexible querying becomes the key reason why I choose NoSQL.
+Especially for natural language like query to retrieve value based on certain column, sql query will be too limiting.
+2. Scalability on the write volume.
+I dont think the _write_ scale will be an issue here - I envision CI data to be consumed in bulk in a fixed time cadence, while allowing some push for updates.
+Moreover, it won't be like metrics collection where realtime data streaming and flushing to db is needed.
+Hence I will prioritize rich query ability rather than write optimization.
+So I picked Mongo for that reason
+3. Extensibility.
+The document like format is great for adding more collections in the future, and work with AI-enriching ability

+For the AI options, I went with LlamaIndex and OpenAI.
+From a brief research, LlamaIndex is easier to onboard and sufficient for the Q&A use case (or chatting).
+Since we don't need agentic workflow, Llama Index seems to be sufficient (Compared to LangChain or HuggingFace.
+The natural language prompt can definitely be improved by using RouterQueryEngine or even RetrieverQueryEngine within LlamaIndex, and that will be a future enhancement.

 ### Entity Models

 ```mermaid